Arsenal get title boost as Man City and Villa both drop points

-LONDON, Jan 7 : Arsenal's Premier League title prospects were enhanced without them even playing on Wednesday as their closest challengers Manchester City and Aston Villa both dropped points.
+LONDON, Jan 7 : Arsenal's Premier League title prospects were enhanced without them even kicking a ball on Wednesday as their closest challengers Manchester City and Aston Villa both dropped points.

 Erling Haaland scored his 150th goal for City as he put them in front against Brighton and Hove Albion from the penalty spot but Kaoru Mitoma equalised for the visitors on the hour with the game finishing 1-1.